-Cash used in investing activities totalled \$3.8 million in Fiscal 2015, compared to \$2.9 million in Fiscal 2014.
-During FY2015, \$4.0 million was used for the acquisition of property, plant and equipment and \$0.1 million for the payment for short term investments, partially offset by cash inflow of \$0.3 million on disposition of property, plant and equipment.
-This compares with \$3.1 million for the acquisition of property, plant and equipment and \$0.1 million for the payment for short term investments, partially offset by cash inflow of \$0.4 million on disposition of property, plant, equipment in Fiscal 2014.
+Cash used in investing activities totalled \$6.2 million in Fiscal 2016, compared to \$3.8 million in Fiscal 2015.
+During Fiscal 2016, \$6.6 million was used for the acquisition of property, plant and equipment, partially offset by a cash inflow of \$0.6 million on disposal of investments, property, plant and equipment.
+In Fiscal 2015, \$4.0 million was used for the acquisition of property, plant and equipment for short term investments, partially offset by cash inflow of \$0.3 million on disposition of property, plant and equipment.